Ontario Disability Support Program (ODSP) increases are inadequate

 It has also resulted in increasing number of reports that ODSP recipients with a serious illness, disease or disability are being forced to choose seeking Medical Assistance in Dying (MAiD) due to a lack of support.

-Since ODSP and OW were cut by 21% in 1995, successive Ontario governments of various stripes (PC, NDP & Liberal) have failed to address this trend and provide acceptable levels of social assistance.
+Since ODSP and OW were cut by 21% in 1995 by the PC Party Harris government, successive Ontario governments of various stripes (PC, NDP & Liberal) have failed to address this trend and provide acceptable levels of social assistance.

 ODSP falls below Canada’s Official Poverty Line